arthurescriou/OPSCI/TME5.md

   gitlab/gitlab-runner:latest
 ```

-You will need some values:
+You will need to specify some values:

 - Your GitLab instance URL : `gitlab.com`
 - A runner identification token ( you can generate one on this page : `https://gitlab.com/${yourname}/ci-cd/-/runners/new`)